Dwire/Dwire/README.md

 I am a Full stack software engineer focused on the human experience.
 Working backwards from the user experience to build reliable, scalable product systems across backend infrastructure, data pipelines, mobile apps, and web platforms.

 My philosophy is simple: Be a positive force.
-Nobody wakes up wanting to underperform in there professional or personal life.
+Nobody wakes up wanting to underperform in their professional or personal life.

-I strive to bring a combination of exerpiece, work ethic and curiostiy to problem solving.
+I strive to bring a combination of experpiece, work ethic and curiosity to problem solving.

 ![GitHub Stats](https://streak-stats.demolab.com?user=Dwire&theme=radical&hide_border=true)